2000 Hong Kong Women's Sevens

 The 2000 Hong Kong Women's Sevens was the third edition of the tournament.
-It took place between the 22–24 March, 2000.
+It took place between the 22–24 March 2000.
 It also featured the first official appearance of the New Zealand women's team since the tournament began in 1997.

+New Zealand beat Australia in the final to win the tournament.

 Tournament

 Games involving the Arabian Gulf, Hong Kong, Japan, Kazakhstan, Singapore and Thailand comprised the 2000 Asian Women's Sevens championship.